Join our free community Discord server here!

 Join the discourse with other designers, whether it be reading provoking Medium articles, joining Slack communities (and taking part in the TD Slack community), attending design talks or workshops, and/or conversing with other designers on networking sites, my favorite being ADPList.
 Design is such a broad spectrum where you can noodle in so many different topics, with some you never expected to fall into.

-I recently finished up my apprenticeship at Niantic, Inc. this past December and am now working full-time with the Pokémon GO team as an Associate UX Designer.
+I finished up my apprenticeship at Niantic, Inc. this past December and am now working full-time with the Pokémon GO team as a UX Designer.